Havis Amanda: History

-Havin Amanda was unveiled on September 20, 1908.
+Havis Amanda was unveiled on September 20, 1908.
 The work drew strong criticism at first, especially from women.
 Its nakedness and seductiveness were considered inappropriate.
 Not all groups objected to the nudity per se, but putting it on a pedestal was thought to subjugate women by sexually objectifying them and making them appear weak.
 Some women's rights groups criticised the look of the figure as plain or "a common French whore", lacking innocence.
 The sea lions, with their human tongues hanging out, were said to represent men lusting after the mademoiselle.
 Vallgren considered himself a worshipper of women.
 Many in the cultural elite of Finland considered Vallgren an outsider and had judged his work even before it was finished.
 A good friend of his, Albert Edelfelt, was instrumental through his influence in getting the work ordered.

 Every year on Vappu, Manta serves as a centrepiece for the celebrations.
 Students of the local universities place a student cap on the head of the statue in an elaborate ceremony called "Mantan lakitus" ("The capping of Manta").

 In 2002 Spencer Tunick organized a photoshoot of voluntary nude Finns, of whom almost 2000 showed up, posing around the statue as part of his Nude Adrift, Finland 3 project.
 In 2014 artist Tatzu Nishi constructed a temporary hotel setting around the statue called Hotel Manta where visitors could see the statue in a new, unusual setting.

 There are fears of the old and hollow statue possibly breaking from people climbing on it.
 In 2019 there were calls from officials to limit celebrations and climbing on the statue.
 During 2020's Vappu, out of concern for the COVID-19 pandemic, the city and the police decided to fence off the statue for the time being and directed the public towards a digital version of capping the statue.